WebAssembly/binaryen/README.md

 ## License & Contributing

 Same as Emscripten: MIT license.

-This code is sync'ed with Emscripten's repo.
+For changes to `src/`, please make pulls into emscripten's `asm2wasm` branch (this code is sync'ed with there, for convenience).